DavidSJr/Appium_Java_AndroidStudio/README.md

 # Appium_Java_AndroidStudio
-Basic scripts that I have made, utilizing a Virtual Device and XPath.
+Basic scripts that I have made utilizing a Virtual Device (Android Studio) and XPath.